Brandontzhang/OOD-SpreadSheet/README.md

 - Contains a 2D arraylist of Cells

 Public Methods:
-- Cell getCell(Coord) -> returns a cell given its coordinates
+- Cell getCell(String coordinate) -> returns a cell given its coordinates
 - Coord getCoord(Cell) -> returns the coordinate of a cell
-- list(Cells) getRegionCells(Coord, Coord) -> returns a list of cells in a given area between the two cells
+- list(Cells) getRegionCells(String coordinate1, String coordinate2) -> returns a list of cells in a given area between the two cells
-- void updateCell(Coord, String) -> updates the given Cell with the string
+- void updateCell(String coordinate, String content) -> updates the given Cell with the string

 Private Methods:
 - Cell createNewCell(Coord) -> creates a new cell at the coordinate if the user hasn't tried to access it before and we haven't made it yet